krorange/underrepresented-poetry/pages/people.md

 permalink: /people.html
 # include CollectionBuilder info at bottom
 # Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
+# Look in config-nav.csv for options to easily add features to the page
 ---

 ## People